 “Price on Application (POA)”

-The character of the objects presented here, highly individual or even unique in many cases, makes it hardly helpful to quote a price in every case.
+The character of the objects presented here, in many cases highly individual or even unique, hardly makes it helpful to quote a price in each case.
 For quite irrespective of this, undifferentiating comparison leads to misinformation.
-But that is just contrary to the expectations we make to the internet.
-In these cases please get in touch with us for a complete description along with the price.
+But that is just contrary to our expectations on the internet.
+In these cases please get in touch with us for a complete description along with the quote.
 And, if necessary, ask for all the details elsewhere, too.
 This way you will not simply buy cheap but really worth the money.
 A maxim having proved to be true for myself on and on.
-For by now fifty years!
+For by now fifty-five years!
 It’s the best advice I can pass on to you.
-For I myself owe it to the fantastically rich, and hence very cautious, American banker J. Pierpont Morgan, “one of the largest collectors of all times.
+For I myself owe it to the fantastically rich, and hence very cautious, American banker J. Pierpont Morgan, “one of the greatest collectors of all times.

 He did not want to buy cheap , but good value , and purchased only the best which was offered to him ”